 Power save: Off, 15min, 30min, 60min.
 When active, reduces power consumption when you want to leave the radio on but are not planning to use it for an extended period.
 If no controls are touched for this period of time, the radio will go into power save mode.
 All controllable devices will be turned off, including the oscillators and display.
-Menu 3
+Push any button to reactivate controls.

 Pitch (Hz): Sidetone Pitch value in Hz.
+Active only in CW mode.

 Speed (wpm): Keyer speed value in words per minute.
+Active only in CW mode.